c-ayd/Cayd.Random.Extensions/README.md

 ## Extensions
 - Parameterless methods returns a random value between the type's min and max values.
-- Methods with one parameter return a random value between 0 and the type's max value.
+- Methods with one parameter return a random value between 0 and a specified max value.
 - Methods with two parameters return a random value within a specified range.

 Type      | (No Parameter)     | Only Max              | Min and Max